hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
-* If you enter the \[Set up\] menu while the motor is turned off because of the operation of the collision sensor, the motor ON and jog operations can be performed.
+* If you enter the \[system\] menu while the motor is turned off because of the operation of the collision sensor, the motor ON and jog operations can be performed.
 This function can be used to move the robot that suffered a collision.
 * If the collision sensor operates while \[Sensor\] is set as stop, the robot can perform only jogging.
 {% endhint %}